-We evaluated how respondents felt about their employer's efforts to provide DEI training and found that 65% of Hispanic/Latinx employees agreed that their company did well while only 11% disagreed.
+We evaluated how respondents felt about their employers' efforts to provide DEI training and found that 65% of Hispanic/Latinx employees agreed that their company did well while only 11% disagreed.
 Hispanic/Latinx professionals were overall positive about the training provided but felt that a lot of the planning for DEI training and other DEI programming was put on Hispanic/Latinx professionals themselves, regardless of the expertise or underlying role of the employee in the workplace.
 In fact, 63% of Hispanic employees indicated that they felt the burden of teaching or explaining DEI issues to their colleagues.
 The burden of arranging these training and implementing DEI programs is unfairly delegated to Hispanic employees.
-This complex, impactful and challenging work should be treated as such, and employees asked to participate in DEI work should be compensated fairly.
+DEI work is complex, impactful and challenging, and employees asked to participate in DEI work should be compensated fairly.